Research Software Engineering Summer School

 Prior experience using foundational libraries of PyData and Scientific Python ecosystem is helpful.

-ARC runs regular Software Carpentry workshops that covers the prior knowledge required needed for this summer workshop.
+ARC Education deliver regular Software Carpentry workshops that cover the prior knowledge required for this summer school.

 Objectives